cirruslabs/cirrus-ci-docs/docs/faq.md

   script: yarn run publish
 ```

+#### Are there any limits?

+There are no limits on how many VMs or Containers you can run in parallel if you bring your own [compute services](/guide/supported-computing-services.md)
+or use [Compute Credits](/pricing.md#compute-credits) for either private or public repositories.

+Cirrus CI has following limitations on how many VMs or Containers a single user can run for free for public repositories:

+  * 8 Linux Containers or VMs
+  * 2 Windows Containers or VMs
+  * 2 FreeBSD VMs
+  * 1 macOS VM

+Which means that a single user can run at most 13 simultaneous tasks for free.

+!!! note "No per repository limits"
+    Cirrus CI doesn't enforce any limits on repository or organization levels.
+All the limits are on per user basis.
+    For example, if you have 10 active contributors to a repository then you can end up with 130 tasks running in parallel
+    for the repository.

 #### CI agent stopped responding!

 It means that Cirrus CI haven't heard from the agent for quite some time.
 In 99.999% of the cases